Downtown Jacksonville Pest Control

 The Jaguars came into being as part of the 1995 NFL expansion, which included the Carolina Panthers.
 Jaguars have won their NFL Division championships, and played in the playoffs.

-The current Jacksonville Jaguar owner is businessman Shahid Khan.
+The current Jacksonville Jaguar owner is businessman Shad Khan.

-Jacksonville Suns Jacksonville has had minor league baseball representation nearly every year since the early 20th century.
-The Jacksonville Suns are a minor league baseball team based in Jacksonville, Florida.
+Jacksonville Jumbo Shrimp Jacksonville has had minor league baseball representation nearly every year since the early 20th century.
+The Jacksonville Jumbo Shrimp are a minor league baseball team based in Jacksonville, Florida.

-The Suns play at the Baseball Grounds of Jacksonville, a park located in downtown Jacksonville which opened in 2003.
-The Suns moved to the new park from Wolfson park (which was demolished in 2002).
-Since moving to the new facility the Suns consistently led the Double-A Southern League in game attendance and have won the Southern League playoff Championship 6 times, most recently in 2014.
+The Jumbo Shrimp play at the Baseball Grounds of Jacksonville, a park located in downtown Jacksonville which opened in 2003.
+The Jumbo Shrimp moved to the new park from Wolfson park (which was demolished in 2002).
+Since moving to the new facility the Jumbo Shrimp consistently led the Double-A Southern League in game attendance and have won the Southern League playoff Championship 6 times, most recently in 2014.

 Jacksonville Sharks The Jacksonville Sharks are a professional arena football team based in Jacksonville, Florida.
 Sharks home games are played at the Jacksonville Veterans Memorial Arena.
 Part of the South Division of the American Conference in the Arena Football League (AFL), the Sharks have won the Championship of their Division in all four seasons of their existence.